-I posed this question to my most able Year 11 students last half term as part of an afterschool revision class.
+I posed this question to my most able Year 11 students last half term as part of an after-school revision class.

-The majority of the class chose to work out the vector OQ rather than QM.
-Either way, it was important to identify the vector as a proportion of the straight line OQM.
+Most of the class chose to work out the vector OQ rather than QM.
+Either way, it was essential to identify the vector as a proportion of the straight-line OQM.
 I encouraged students to label the proportion as â€˜xâ€™, which was more familiar than Î».

 My name is Jonathan Robinson and I am passionate about teaching mathematics.
 I am currently Head of Maths in the South East of England and have been teaching for over 15 years.
 I am proud to have helped teachers all over the world to continue to engage and inspire their students with my lessons.